lmitchell33/commute-assistant/README.md

 - `WORK_ADDRESS=`
 - `TRAVEL_METHOD=`

 Note that the only two variables that are required are `GOOGLE_API_KEY` and `GOOGLE_APP_PASSWORD`.
 All other variables can be passed in as command line arguments and are completely optional.
 Also note if the `TRAVEL_METHOD` env variable is not set, it will default to `DRIVE`.
-Other options for the travel method include, `BICYCLE`, `WALK`, `TRANSIT`, or `TWO-WHEELED-VEHICLE`.
+Other options for the travel method include:

+- `BICYCLE`
+- `WALK`
+- `TRANSIT`
+- `TWO-WHEELED-VEHICLE`.

 4. **Setup the cronjob**